XXIII SUNDAY OF THE YEAR

 ezekiel 33:7-9; romans 13:8-10; matthew 18:15-20

-in «the great divorce,» c. s. lewis writes that hell is like a vast city inhabited only at the periphery; it has rows and rows of empty houses in the middle… empty because those who lived there quarrelled with their neighbours and moved. then, they quarrelled with their new neighbours and moved again. this process of quarrel-move-quarrel slowly left the old neighbourhoods empty. hell has gotten so large because everyone chose distance instead of honest confrontation when dealing with relationships.
+in «the great divorce,» c. s. lewis writes that hell is like a vast city inhabited only at the periphery; it has rows and rows of empty houses in the middle… empty because the inhabitants quarrelled with their neighbours and moved. then, they quarrelled with their new neighbours and moved again. this process of quarrel-move-quarrel slowly left the old neighbourhoods empty. hell has gotten so large because everyone chose distance instead of honest confrontation.

-lewis’ picture is as true as it’s stark! when someone hurts us, it’s either fight or—more often than not—flight! «let it be» is the preferred course of action… which has one minor problem: we do not «let it be»! we build walls, not bridges.
+lewis’ picture is as true as it’s stark! when someone hurts us, it’s either fight or—more often than not—flight! «let it be» is the preferred course of action… with one problem: we do not «let it be»!

-JESUS sets out guidelines for conflict resolution! he challenges us to seek reconciliation… by talking to the person instead of about the person!
+in today’s gospel, jesus sets guidelines for conflict resolution. he challenges us to seek reconciliation by talking to the person instead of about the person!

-the first step is dialogue: «if your brother sins against you, go and tell him his fault…» dialogue is not a fault-finding, finger-pointing venture; it is an honest and specific sharing of and listening to perspectives and feelings.
+the first step is dialogue: «if your brother sins against you, go and tell him his fault…» dialogue is not a finger-pointing venture; it is an honest and specific sharing of and listening to perspectives/feelings.

-if/when dialogue fails… if the other refuses to see his/her fault or rebuffs my attempts at reconciliation, step two is diplomacy: if your brother «does not listen, take one or two others along with you…»
+if/when dialogue fails, if the other refuses to see his/her fault or rebuffs attempts at reconciliation, resort to step two—diplomacy: if your brother «does not listen, take one or two others along with you…»

-if/when diplomacy also fails, move to step three: «let him be to you as a gentile and a tax collector.» since the gentile and tax collector were not considered members of the community, is step three dissociation? that would be perfect… but JESUS loved the gentile and the tax collector, and never ceased to associate with them.
+if/when diplomacy also fails, move to step three: «let him be to you as a gentile and a tax collector.» since the gentile and tax collector were considered outcasts, is step three dissociation? that would be great, but jesus loved the gentile and the tax collector, and never ceased to associate with them.

-so step three is deep love… that wills the good of the other. this is what paul tells the romans in the first reading: «owe no one anything except to love one another… love does no wrong to a neighbour.»
+so step three is deep love… that wills the good of the other (this is not affection!). this is what paul tells the romans in the first reading: «owe no one anything except to love one another… love does no wrong to a neighbour.»